Text consolidated by Valsts valodas centrs (State

 (6) [20 January 2005]

-(7) Petroleum products which are supplied to a licensed
+(7) Oil products which are supplied to a licensed capital

-capital company, a zone capital company, a zone authority or a
+company, zone capital company, zone authority, or free port

-free port authority shall be exempt from the excise duty while
+authority shall be exempt from excise duty while the they are in

-the they are located in the territory of the free zone of the
+the territory of the free zone of the licensed capital company,

-licensed capital company, zone capital company, zone authority or
+zone capital company, zone authority, or free port authority.

-(8) Petroleum products shall be exempt from the excise duty
+(8) Oil products shall be exempt from excise duty when these

-when these products are used by a licensed capital company, a
+products are used by a licensed capital company, zone capital

 1) in ships and other watercrafts which are not used for